 - If a melody you compose lacks overall impact, try combining elements of it with ingredients from other tunes that you make up.

-The applications of this tool are limitless.
-Which is what our artistic potential becomes when we relinquish the comforts of certainty and adventure beyond our conventional habits.
+The applications of this tool are limitless, and so is our artistic potential becomes when we relinquish the comforts of certainty and adventure beyond our conventional habits.

 The Musician’s Way explores numerous ways to heighten creativity, especially in “Solving Problems” (p.
 54-70), “Committing to the Creative Process” (p.
 109-112) ,and “Boosting Creativity (p.
 309-314).

 Update Aug.
-2011: Also see my new online course 10 Steps to Lifelong Creativity published by DailyOm.com.
+2011: Also see my low-cost online course, 10 Steps to Lifelong Creativity, published by DailyOm.com.

 © 2011 Gerald Klickstein